Skip to main content

 Elaine George, head of the service which is run by nurses at Queen Elizabeth Hospital Birmingham (QEHB), said: “This is very much a team award and I am delighted and honoured that we were chosen as the winner.

-“It was an honour that someone had taken time to nominate us and that a panel of experts agreed we go above and beyond for our patients.
-It’s really nice because nurses rarely win it and we all feel so passionately about the service.”
+“It was an honour that someone had taken time to nominate us and that a panel of experts agreed we go above and beyond for our patients.”

 The annual award is in memory of a young girl who sadly died from Familial Hypercholesterolaemia (FH).
 This is an inherited condition that is passed down through families and is caused by a fault in the gene that controls the way cholesterol is handled in the body.